 So what to do?
 Brutally redact my youth’s legacy?
 Wander the ether in search of expensive replacements while randomly tumbling into endless rabbit holes and virtual dead ends?

-Enter The Vinyl Record Cleaning Company’s (VRC) ESP system.
-Not the power-of-the-mind-to move-objects or read thoughts but a possible solution to my filthy mind… oh, sorry, grubby LPs.
-ESP stands for Easy Spread & Peel and, as I found, is an undeniably effective way of making unplayable vinyl playable again.
+Enter The Vinyl Record Cleaning System (or VRC Method as it's also referred to and previously known as ESP).
+Not a Virtual Reality Cap or headgear system but a possible solution to my filthy mind… oh, sorry, grubby LPs.
+As I found, the system is an undeniably effective way of making unplayable vinyl playable again.
 And as part of a regimented maintenance program, there’s a possible added bonus in terms of an upscale in sonic performance (more on that later).
 The system has been devised by Australian Stephen Price who is based in the small village of Wentworth Falls in the Blue Mountains of New South Wales, a 90 minute ride from Sydney and, coincidences of all coincidences, a stone’s throw from SoundStage!
 Australia’s own HQ.

-The graphs below show what my unplayable yet sublime pressing of Du Pre’s interpretation of Elgar’s Cello Concerto looked like before ESP cleaning and then after one, and a subsequent second, ESP going-over.
+The graphs below show what my unplayable yet sublime pressing of Du Pre’s interpretation of Elgar’s Cello Concerto looked like before VRC cleaning and then after one, and a subsequent second, VRC going-over.
 Graphs don’t lie, do they?
 That may be so, but for me, it’s all about the practical experience.
-So thanks Mr Price for ESP’ing my first baker’s dozen.
+So thanks Mr Price for VRC'ing my first baker’s dozen.

 Price went on to say, “Whilst the second clean has been highly effective on removing stubborn pops it has also been delivering quite remarkable sonic improvements.
 Given that the first clean has removed all the fine sediments that create that annoying crackle, my thinking has turned to considering the impact of the mould release agent present in all record pressings.

-“This ultra-thin barrier, repeated on a record, would be a sufficient presence between the stylus and the groove wall to impact the most delicate signal elements and would explain why recordings sound more open and with finer detail after an ESP clean.
-The second ESP clean’s removal of the mould inhibiting agent – something that no ultrasonic cleaner is able to do – provides further sonic performance improvements.”
+“This ultra-thin barrier, repeated on a record, would be a sufficient presence between the stylus and the groove wall to impact the most delicate signal elements and would explain why recordings sound more open and with finer detail after a VRC Method clean.
+The second VRC clean’s removal of the mould inhibiting agent – something that no ultrasonic cleaner is able to do – provides further sonic performance improvements.”

-VRC’s ESP vinyl cleaning system will be investigated further in a full upcoming SoundStage!
+The Vinyl Record Cleaning System will be investigated further in a full upcoming SoundStage!
 Australia review.
-In the meantime, you can find more details on VRC and ESP here.
+In the meantime, you can find more details on VRC here.

 … Edgar Kramer